bp4924/BP-SQL-Employee-Tracker/README.md

 ## Installation

       Clone this repository to a new directory.
-      Run 'npm install mysql2' to install the needed dependencies.
+      Run 'npm i' to install the needed dependencies.

 ## Usage